AviBrar/AviBrar/README.md

 - 👋 Hi, I’m @AviBrar
 - 👀 I’m a full-stack programmer.
-- 🌱 I’m currently learning javascript, html, css, and sql.
+- 🌱 I’m currently working on league-maestro a full stack league managment tool.
-- 💞️ I’m looking to collaborate on cloud based programming.
+- 💞️ I’m looking to collaborate on full stack projects and emerging technologies.
-- 📫 How to reach me avineetsbrar@gmail.com
+- 📫 How to reach me https://www.linkedin.com/in/avi-brar/

 <!---
 AviBrar/AviBrar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.